Ensure your Summer Festivals are Safe, Fun and DBS Checked

 Music festivals are legendary.
 They generate stories that stretch back over decades, with some becoming iconic for capturing a moment in time and pop culture or for standout performances.
 Woodstock amplified the voice of the civil rights movement in the US, while Worthy Farm in Glastonbury has become known around the world as, arguably, the biggest music festival in the world.

 Music festivals bring together thousands of people to unite and share a collective moment in time.
-Festival goers flock in order to get away from day-to-day routine, dressing for the occasion and going with the flow.
 Bringing many different types of people is more than just a logistical exercise in event management.
 It’s a test in looking after people’s safety and wellbeing – and that’s critical for organisers.
+Have you placed safety checks – like DBS checks – in place for your events?

 Let’s examine why DBS checks could make the difference between a good event and an outstanding experience.